 - Increased innovation: The advances that we are seeing represent exciting new frontiers — everywhere from the electronics in our pockets to medical developments that may impact public health for the world.
 The possibilities of this technology — along with the minimal energy use required for research and testing — are providing our best minds with the ideal jumping-off point to innovate across numerous industries and uses.

-- Sustainability: In addition to lower energy use, materials and products created through biotechnology are easier and safer to recycle and dispose.
+- Sustainability: In addition to lower energy use, materials and products created through biomanufacturing technology are easier and safer to recycle and dispose.
 The long-term sustainability of biomanufacturing may be able to solve many of the current problems of waste disposal and toxic material.
+By reducing the use of fossil fuels, biomanufacturing could become a focus for government incentives aimed at promoting sustainable practices.

 Biomanufacturing is truly one of the most exciting developments in manufacturing today, with its many uses and benefits apparent.
 It is only poised to continue advancing.